Calendar in. Posts out.

 But being a working musician means being a one-person business.
 You book the gigs, learn the songs, load the car, drive across the country, set up, perform, pack down, drive home — and somewhere in between all of that, you're supposed to be promoting yourself on social media.
 Every platform.
 Every day.
 Consistently.

 The reality?
 It never happened consistently.
 Not because Aaron didn't care, but because there simply weren't enough hours in the day.
-The mundane, repetitive task of creating posters, resizing them for each platform, writing captions, and scheduling posts across Instagram, Facebook, LinkedIn, TikTok, and YouTube just kept getting pushed to the side.
+The mundane, repetitive task of creating posters, resizing them for each platform, writing captions, and scheduling posts across Instagram, Facebook, LinkedIn, and TikTok just kept getting pushed to the side.
 Scheduling apps helped with the when, but they didn't solve the real problem — they still needed you to create the posts first.

 Then it clicked.
 Every single gig was already in the diary.
 The venue, the date, the time — it was all there, sitting in Google Calendar.
 Why was he recreating that information manually every time he wanted to promote a show?